Sunday, May 4, 2025

 This is the 14th of a series of posts dealing with my 2024 trip to Eastern Canada.
 I’ve made minor corrections to these reports (typos, bits I don’t feel like making public).
 Also, I’ve added additional thoughts with the hindsight of a year later or to add further clarification.
 These are indicated by “NOW”.

 I walked to Yonge-Dundas Square and entered Dundas Station for a daypass; all transportation today Toronto Transit.
 The ticket from the machine was dated two days earlier so I pressed a button to call for info.
 No answer.
 I tested the ticket and it seemed to work.
 As I started to exit the Station I noticed that the rain had started.
 After waiting just a bit at Yonge-Dundas Square, I returned to Neill Wycik Hotel early.
 I had breakfast.
 By the time I finished the rain had stopped so I walked north along Yonge, noting where a bus stop was.
-At Yonge-Dundas Square I took a 2 train to Kipling, then gradually walked east back to Bloor-Yonge.
+At Bloor-Yonge Station I took a 2 train to Kipling, then gradually walked east back to Bloor-Yonge.
 It was rainy but it finally stopped; at some point early on I lost the umbrella's bottom handle.
-Enroute I accidentally got a Pepsi Zero instead of Pepsi at Dollarama and later got a Pepsi Slurpee at the 7-11 closest to Spadina Station.
+En route I accidentally got a Pepsi Zero instead of Pepsi at Dollarama and later got a Pepsi Slurpee at the 7-11 closest to Spadina Station.
 Back at Bloor-Yonge Station I took a 1 train to Finch Station and walked south, luckily most of this route was downhill.
 There was a slight detour due to the turn in the path to cross Hwy 401.
 Ironically you have to cross Yonge via overpass and then cross back at street level right after.

 [NOW: Yonge-Dundas Square is now Sankofa Square. ]